 One of the things Moses did was prepare a disciple.
 He prepared Joshua.
 Moses brought people out and then died.
 His disciple brought them in.
 But his disciple forgot something.
 He did not disciple the next leader.
 When Joshua died, the generation after him was without a leader, and their successes ceased.

-You, the present CBLT Center leaders, need to ______________ men whom God will raise up to become the new prophet-type leaders of the future.
+You, the present leaders, need to ______________ men whom God will raise up to become the new prophet-type leaders of the future.
 We need special and unique future leaders in the denomination just like the Old Testament prophets.
 They were God’s real spokesmen.

 Jesus personally raised up the new leaders He needed for His church and to carry on this spiritual warfare.
 Likewise Peter and Paul and others personally raised up a specific prospective set of young men to become the new generation of spiritual church leaders.
 They expected them to become the very key future spiritual leaders who would carry on the spiritual warfare and lead the church into the next century.
 Is your name Peter or Paul?
 Are there a number of young church leaders that long to be with you and learn both humility and heroism from you?
-They conquered the world, would you like to conquer our nation?
+They conquered the world, would you like to conquer your nation?

 Who are these people I’m talking about?
 The next-door neighbor boy?
 The tallest member of your choir?
 No, I have in mind a different group of people.
-Those you are working with already and whom you should be making more of—course coaches.
+Those you are working with already and whom you should be making more of—discipleship group coaches.

-A. Make Course Coaches Successful
+A. Make Discipling Coaches Successful

 Let’s look at Mark 13:34.
 “It's like a man going away: He leaves his house and puts his servants in charge, each with his assigned task.”

 What do I want to take from this story?
 Notice that in this verse, the man who was going away gave individual instructions.
 What do I like to do?
 What do you like to do?
 We like to address the whole group!
-As CBLT leaders, we can look at our notes and think, “Oh, God gave us the right kind of people.
+As leaders, we can look at our notes and think, “Oh, God gave us the right kind of people.
 We already know about these people.
 They are not new people.
 They have a record.
 We know they are already faithful.
 They know me and they know our goals, so they should be able to figure out what they need to do.”
 The man in the parable didn’t do it that way.
 He made sure each person knew exactly what was expected of him.
 That’s what you need to learn to do.
 Make individuals successful.
-Make every course coach successful.
+Make every coach successful.